papagamedev/papagamedev.github.io/content/en/projects/learnai/2023-09-15-my-cat-detector.md

 ---
-title: My Cat Detector
+title: My cat detector
+date: 2023-09-15
-image: images/learnai/ori_y_gateto.jpg
+image: /images/learnai/ori_y_gateto.jpg
 author: jpl
 lang: en
-translation_url: mi-detector-de-gatos.html
+categories: ["projects", "learnai"]
+translationKey: mi-detector-de-gatos
-description: Building an AI model to recognize pictures of my two cats.
+description: Building an AI model to recognize photos of my two cats.
 featured: true
 ---

-In the [fast.ai AI course](https://course.fast.ai/) I'm taking, there's a constant emphasis on encouraging students to undertake small personal projects.
-It's an excellent idea as it allows one to apply what they've learned and develop the perspective needed to tackle these types of problems.
+In the [fast.ai AI course](https://course.fast.ai/) I am taking, the instructors constantly emphasize doing small personal projects.
+It is an excellent idea because it lets you put what you learn into practice and develop the perspective needed to tackle these kinds of problems.

-The challenge at hand ([from chapter 2 of the course](https://github.com/fastai/fastbook/blob/master/02_production.ipynb)) involves building a small image recognition model and publishing it on the [Hugging Face](https://huggingface.co/) platform, a community that gathers various models, datasets, and experiments.
+The challenge this time ([from chapter 2 of the course](https://github.com/fastai/fastbook/blob/master/02_production.ipynb)) consists of building a small image-recognition model and publishing it on the [Hugging Face](https://huggingface.co/) platform, a community that hosts models, datasets, and all sorts of experiments.

-As the topic was open-ended, and since I like cats, I decided that my first personal project would be a model capable of distinguishing between my two cats: Ori and Gateto.
+Since the topic was open-ended—and I like cats—I decided my first personal project would be a model that could tell apart my two cats: Ori and Gateto.

-{% include image url="learnai/ori_y_gateto.jpg" caption="My two cats: Gateto on the left and Ori on the right." %}
+{{< image url="learnai/ori_y_gateto.jpg" caption="My two cats: Gateto on the left and Ori on the right." >}}

 ## Obtaining Data